zdravkov/kendo-docs/api/framework/datasource.md

 ### add

-Adds a data item to the data source.
+Appends a data item to the data source.

 #### Parameters